-The Governing Board is strongly committed to improving the quality of background information while reducing respondent burden and the complexity of data collection and analysis.
+The Governing Board is strongly committed to improving the quality of contextual information while reducing respondent burden and the complexity of data collection and analysis.
 The self-report questionnaires given to students, teachers, and schools are sometimes burdensome to fill out, labor-intensive to collate and analyze, and subject to concerns about reliability.
 All questionnaires should be scrutinized to replace as many items as possible with data from centralized records, gathered by test administrators, or, ideally, from computerized data files.

 The data available from federal, state, district, and school records should be carefully explored.
-With implementation of the school report card requirements of the No Child Left Behind law, In recent years much more information should behas become available soon in standardized computer formats.
+In recent years much more information has become available in standardized computer formats.
 Barton (2002) has suggested some specific sources of data collected outside of NAEP that should be considered to improve NAEP reporting.
 These include the U.S. Census, Quality Education Data, Inc. (QED), and the Common Core of Data (CCD) and School and Staffing Survey (SASS), both compiled by the National Center for Education Statistics.

-This approach of utilizing more data from outside specific NAEP data collections has been elaborated on extensively in the most recent evaluation of NAEP by the National Academy of Sciences (Pellegrino, J.W., Jones, L.R., & Mitchell, K.J., 1999).
-The panel proposed "a coordinated system of indicators for assessing educational progress, housed within NCES and including NAEP and other currently discrete, large-scale data collections (p.
+This approach of utilizing more data from outside specific NAEP data collections has been elaborated on extensively in the evaluation of NAEP by the National Academy of Sciences (Pellegrino, J.W., Jones, L.R., & Mitchell, K.J., 1999).
+The panel proposed "a coordinated system of indicators for assessing educational progress, housed within NCES and including NAEP and other currently discrete, large scale data collections (p.
 34)."
 Figure 1 is reprinted from the NAS report to show the extent of these data collections on students, teachers, and schools, and to indicate what might be obtained from these other sources.
 To use them for NAEP would greatly lessen the burden on the assessment itself.
 Merged data sets could be made available, some to the general public, and more to researchers in restricted data files.

 For many years state-level NAEP reports have included appropriate collateral data that provide a context for interpreting NAEP results; see for example the NAEP 1996 Mathematics: Report Card for the Nation and the States (Reese et al., 1997).
 These state contextual variables have included enrollment in elementary and secondary schools, poverty status of children from 5 to 17 years old, number of children receiving disability services, per-pupil expenditures, pupil-teacher ratios, and average teacher salaries.
 To the extent that these data are readily available and are helpful in setting a context for interpretation of NAEP results the practice ought to be continued.
-However, more effort should be made to ensure that such data are as-up-to-date as-possible-and easily-accessible as part of NAEP reporting on the Internet.
+However, more effort should be made to ensure that such data are up-to-date as and easily accessible as part of NAEP reporting on the Internet.

-Figure 1

-Overview of Current NCES Data Collections
+Figure 1 Overview of Current NCES Data Collections